-In this article we will show you the ideal approach to SSIS Project Deployment using SQL Deployment Wizard with example.
-For this demonstration we are going to use following Integration Service project.
-As you can see, it has one and only package that we created earlier.
-We already explained this package in Deploy SSIS Package using BIDS, and I suggest you to refer the same.
+In this article, we show you the ideal approach to SSIS Project Deployment using SQL Deployment Wizard with example.
+For this SSIS Project Deployment using SQL Deployment Wizard demo, we are going to use the following Integration Service project.
+As you can see, it has the only package that we created earlier.
+We already explained this package in Deploy SSIS Package using BIDS, and I suggest you refer the same.

 Before you start deploying the SSIS project, you have to build the project.
-For this, please navigate yourself to Solution Explorer window.
-Here, right-click on the Project, and select the Build option from the context menu.
+For this, please navigate yourself to the Solution Explorer window.
+Here, right-click on the Project and select the Build option from the context menu.

 Now you can see the project build in Documents -> Visual Studio (version) -> Projects -> project Name -> Bin -> Development folder.